truenas/documentation/content/References/ConceptsAndTerms.md

 * [Self-healing]({{< relref "zfsprimer.md" >}}): Media errors or bit rot that can cause data to change, and the checksum no longer matches.
 When ZFS identifies a disk block checksum error on a pool that is mirrored or uses RAIDZ, it replaces the corrupted data with the correct data.

 * [ZFS Snapshots]({{< relref "Snapshots.md" >}}): read-only copy of a file system or volume.
 When a snapshot of a dataset is made, ZFS records the timestamp of when the snapshot was made.
 No data is copied and no extra storage is consumed.
-Only when changes occur in the filesystem and the data in it diverges from the snapshot does the snapshot start using additional storage.
+Only when changes occur in the file system and the data in it diverges from the snapshot does the snapshot start using additional storage.

 * [ZFS Scrub]({{< relref "ScrubTasks.md" >}}): the process that ZFS uses to verify the data on disk.
 All of the data is read and checked against the computed checksums to verify that no corruption has occurred.